Roberto Lattanzio, Executive Director

 Lila Refaie, Bilingual Intake Lawyer and Student Programs Lead

 Lila was called to the bar in 2012, and joined ARCH Disability Law Centre in July 2017 as a staff lawyer, offering legal services related to disability rights to persons with disabilities across Ontario.
 Since 2019, she is the Bilingual Intake Lawyer and Student Programs Lead at ARCH, providing legal services in both English and French.
 In addition to providing direct legal services to persons with disabilities, she also delivers public legal education and presentations to members of the legal profession and ARCH’s communities on a variety of topics.
 Before joining ARCH, she was a staff lawyer at a community legal clinic in Prescott-Russell, practicing in poverty law.
 She also briefly practiced in family law and immigration law.
 Throughout her legal career, Lila has appeared before several administrative tribunals, the Superior Court of Justice and Divisional Court.

 Mary joined ARCH in 2011.
 She has worked as a reference and technical services librarian in academic, health, legislative and nonprofit institutions, and as an editor with IHS/Micromedia.

-Theresa Sciberras, Program and Litigation Assistant
+Theresa Sciberras, Operations, Program and Administrative Assistant